Dunking-Dunk/sixth-sense/README.md

 ---

-This is the main python file which include all the speech to text converting functions which helps in reading out the warnings and texts from all the above mentioned files.And also with the help of Gemini and Gemini Vision Pro the blind person is able to have a full fledged human like conversation and at the same time fulfilling their day to day needs and requirements.
+The main python file which include all the speech to text converting functions which helps in reading out the warnings and texts from all the above mentioned files.And also with the help of Gemini and Gemini Vision Pro the blind person is able to have a full fledged human like conversation and at the same time fulfilling their day to day needs and requirements.